-Treated at: Tennessee, Pennsylvania and Mississippi
+Treated at: Tennessee and Pennsylvania

 The Ranch treatment center helps clients address trauma and early childhood attachment styles that contribute to personality disorders and co-occurring issues like substance abuse.
 Personality disorders exist on a continuum ranging from mild to severe and include diagnoses like narcissistic personality disorder, borderline personality disorder, paranoid personality disorder and dependent personality disorder.
 While most people can live pretty normal lives with mild personality disorders (or more simply, personality traits), during times of increased stress or external pressures (work, family, a new relationship, etc.), the symptoms of the personality disorder may begin to seriously interfere with their emotional and psychological functioning.
 Our personality disorders treatment program helps clients identify unhealthy ways of relating to others, learn ways to break these patterns, and better manage stress and triggers.